DragonSenses/Algorithms/LeetCode/52-n-queens-ii/problem.md

 ![Chessboard with the first queen placed at the top left (index 0,0 or a8) and the second queen placed to its right (index 0,1 or b8).](img/52-2.jpg)

 This illustrates why a brute force approach is impractical and emphasizes the need for a more efficient solution.

+# Backtracking Approach

+The backtracking approach counts the number of valid solutions rather than storing all board configurations.

+We can use the same backtracking logic from N-Queens problem.
+The main difference between N-Queens and N-Queens II lies in the output, but the backtracking approach to finding the solutions is the same.